anseki/readline-sync/README.md

 ```

 Readies readline for input from the user, putting the current `setPrompt` options on a new line, giving the user a new spot to write.
 If `{noEchoBack: true}` is specified to `options`, echo back is avoided.
-It is used to hide the password which is typed by user on screen.
+It is used to hide the secret text (e.g. password) which is typed by user on screen.

 ### question